What Keeps You Alive: Reception

-Jamie Righetti of IndieWire gave the film a B+, writing "One of the most refreshing aspects of “What Keeps You Alive” is that the film offers a much-needed upgrade to the Final Girl trope", and praised the performances of Anderson and Allen and the scares in the film, but criticized its "few predictable beats".
+Jamie Righetti of IndieWire gave the film a B+, writing "One of the most refreshing aspects of What Keeps You Alive is that the film offers a much-needed upgrade to the Final Girl trope", and praised the performances of Anderson and Allen and the scares in the film, but criticized its "few predictable beats".
 She concluded that the film "is a welcome look at what can happen when the Final Girl trope is allowed to evolve."
 Brad Wheeler, writing for The Globe and Mail, gave the film a score of 3 stars out of 4, describing the film as "a dark, visually appealing and occasionally implausible Canadian thriller".
 He concluded: "the victory of What Keeps You Alive is not its heart-thumping (and a little too long) second act, but the question of survival versus vengeance the film raises."

 Andrew Whalen of Newsweek wrote that the film "sacrifices its most interesting possibilities in favor of the squat simplicity of the cinematic psychopath, erasing psychological complexity in otherwise compelling characters", and added: "What Keeps You Alive never finds a motivation for Jackie beyond a hidden nature—the serial killer within."
 He did conclude: "Scenes like the off-screen final confrontation ... could have been compelling if we believed this was a battle of minds.
 Instead, it feels like What Keeps You Alive denying us not just the psychological horror, but the visceral thrills too."

+What Keeps You Alive was ranked among the best LGBTQ-related horror films by His Name is Death.